Making the journey from Kirkcaldy to The Edinburgh Fringe

 If you would like to learn more about the father of modern economics, book

-your ticket now.
+your tickets now.